svr333/CommonIssuesJSON/README.md

 ## Contributing

 If you want to contribute, make a fork and PR any changes you think it may need.
-Ensure you gice as much info as possible for the PR you're making.
+Ensure you give as much info as possible for the PR you're making.

 ---